Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Treatment

 There’s no cure for Newcastle disease.
-Infected parrots must be immediately quarantined and left to see if they can beat the virus using natural antibodies.
+Infected parrots must be immediately quarantined and left to see if they can overcome the virus with natural antibodies.

 Any parrot can develop psittacosis, but it’s most common in Amazons, budgerigars, and cockatoos.
 The disease is usually spread through bird droppings.